webclinic017/StockScrap/README.md

 - Returns: *None*

 #### ***DBExtract***(*Fin_Extract*) class
 > The DBExtract class is the database extraction component.
 It allows one to pull data from database and display in a string or pandas DataFrame format.
+Inherits Fin_Extract class.
 ##### *method* **DBExtract**.*json_extract*
 ```python
 json_extract(format, ticker, country = "U.S.", FILE_NAME='StockInformation')
 ```
 > *Extracts pandas DataFrame from JSON file.*
 - Arguments are:
-  - format : str
+  - format : *str*
     - Specifies which format to view in dataframe. **(Required)** Available parameters are:
       - *"view"* - view in default format.
       - *"data"* - view in scientific data format.
-  - ticker : str
+  - ticker : *str*
     - Specifies which ticker to extract. **(Required)**
-  - country : str
+  - country : *str*
     - Specifies which country ticker is from.
 Default is *"U.S."* *(Optional)*
-  - FILE_NAME : str
+  - FILE_NAME : *str*
     - Specifies which data file to pull from.
 Default is *"StockInformation"* *(Optional)*
 - Returns: *pandas DataFrame or pandas Series*
   -  Returns dataframe or series of extracted file.